Indian Grass. Photo: Pat Whalen

 Jerod was named Wildlife Conservationist of the Year by the Conservation Federation of Missouri on March 6, 2020.
 Read more about Jerod’s work in this Joplin Globe article.

 Brooke grew up in southwestern Missouri and has always been passionate about the great outdoors.
 In high school she got involved with the Missouri Stream Team program and attended the Green Leadership Academy for Diverse Ecosystems (GLADE), which was a springboard for her to a life of working and volunteering with different conservation groups.
-She recently graduated from Missouri State University (Go Bears!) earning a B.S. in Wildlife Conservation and Management with a certificate in Environmental Education.
+She graduated from Missouri State University (Go Bears!) in 2019 earning a B.S. in Wildlife Conservation and Management with a certificate in Environmental Education.
 She comes to us from her most recent work with Stream Teams United and The Nature Conservancy of Missouri.
 Brooke is an avid birder, is involved with the Audubon Society, the Conservation Federation of Missouri, and other local conservation organizations.
 In March 2016, Brooke received the Youth Conservationist of the Year award for 2015 from the Conservation Federation of Missouri.
-She is thrilled to join the MPF team, and excited to support the mission in her new role!
+Brooke serves as MPF’s representative on the Missouri Bird Conservation Initiative Committee, and is a member of the Missouri Land Trust Coalition’s Advocacy Committee.